mosquito-boys/mosquito-monitoring/README.md

 You have then 2 choices:

 - The 1st one is to install all the requirements (see Installation below)
-- The second one is to have Docker (version 1.13.0+ and above) installed and running on your O
+- The second one is to have Docker (version 1.13.0+ and above) installed and running on your OS

 # Installation